Duffmann/ShuttleGRBL/README.md

 ## Install

-1.)
-Clone or download this repo
+- Clone or download this repo
-2.) cd into directory
+- cd into directory
-3.) run 'npm install'
+- run 'npm install'
-4.) copy new udev rule 'sudo cp udev/99-shuttlexpress.rules /etc/udev/rules.d/'
+- copy new udev rule 'sudo cp udev/99-shuttlexpress.rules /etc/udev/rules.d/'
-5.)
-Setup a rule in cncjs to auto-start the ShuttleExpress pendant like in the animated gif below
+- setup a rule in cncjs to auto-start the ShuttleExpress pendant like in the animated gif below

 ![Adjust cncjs settings to auto-start ShuttleExpress pendant](https://github.com/Duffmann/ShuttleGRBL/blob/master/doc/cncjs_event_settings_for_ShuttleJog.gif)

-Make sure to adjust the path ('/home/pi/ShuttleExpress/bin/cncjs-pendant-keyboard' in the example) and the name of your GRBL's serial port (here: /dev/ttyACM0) to your own setup.
+Make sure to adjust the path (here '/home/pi/ShuttleExpress/bin/cncjs-pendant-keyboard' in the example) and the name of your GRBL's serial port (here: /dev/ttyACM0) to your own setup.

 ## Usage